gpsyrou/Categorization_Consumer_Complaints/README.md

 ## Data

 The data used in this project contain complaints that have been made by consumers regarding financial services and products (e.g. student loans, credit reports, etc) in the US from 2011 to the current date.
 Each of the complaints is marked to belong under one Product category.
-This makes the data ideal for supervised learning purposes, with the text (complaint) as the input, and the category that the complaint belongs to as the target variable.<br><br>
+This makes the data ideal for supervised learning purposes, with the text (complaint) as the input, and the category that the complaint belongs to as the target variable.<br>

 The seven Product Categories that a complaint can belong to are: